Deuteronomy 8 – A Warning Against Pride

 1. (11-17) The danger of pride in the blessed life.

 a.
-Beware that you do not forget the Lord your God by not keeping His commandments: When everything this fine and our lives are filled with abundance, it is not hard to have our hearts lifted up.
-We can easily forget the Lord Himself and forget it was all His work on our behalf.
+Beware that you do not forget the LORD your God by not keeping His commandments: When everything is fine and our lives are filled with abundance, it is not hard to have our hearts lifted up.
+We can easily forget the LORD Himself and forget it was all His work on our behalf.

 2. (18) The correcting principle against pride in the blessed life.

 And you shall remember the LORD your God, for it is He who gives you power to get wealth, that He may establish His covenant which He swore to your fathers, as it is this day.